Category: content-midleft

 a life on the river

-Arthur Moore Jr. a lifelong Hallowell resident who died in 2018 at age 94 was a direct descendant of the midwife, healer Martha Moore Ballard, as well as, Deacon Pease Clark, the first settler of Hallowell, in 1762.
+Arthur Moore Jr. #38, a lifelong Hallowell resident who died in 2018 at age 94 was a direct descendant of the midwife, healer Martha Moore Ballard, #10 as well as, Deacon Pease Clark, #109 the first European settler of Hallowell, in 1762.

 Moore began working at the family ice cutting business in the 1930’s His great-grandfather William Moore II had started the ice company in 1867.